Royal Corps of Eritrean Colonial Troops: Amedeo Guillet and his Gruppo Bande Amhara

-At the beginning of World War II the Italian Viceroy Amedeo Duke of Aosta gave lieutenant Guillet command of the 2,500 strong Gruppo Bande Eritrea, an irregular unit made up mainly of recruits from Hamasien.
+At the beginning of World War II the Italian Viceroy Amedeo Duke of Aosta gave lieutenant Guillet command of the 2,500 strong Gruppo Bande Amhara, an irregular unit made up mainly of recruits from Ethiopia's region of Amhara.
 This force was primarily a cavalry one, but also included camel mounted troops and some Yemeni infantry led by Eritrean Ascari NCOs.

 At the end of 1940 the Allied forces faced Guillet on the road to Amba Alagi close to Cherù.
 He was charged with the task of slowing the Allied advance from the North-West.
-His Eritrean ascaris had some success in doing this but suffered many casualties.
+His ascaris had some success in doing this but suffered many casualties.
 Guillet's most important battle happened towards the end of January 1941 at Cherù when he decided to attack enemy armoured units.
 At dawn the Gruppo Bande Tigre, armed only with sabres, rifles and hand grenades charged an Allied column which included armoured vehicles.
 They passed unhurt through the Allied force who were caught unaware.
 Guillet then turned to charge again.
 In the meantime however, the Allies had organised themselves and fired horizontally with their howitzers, inflicting heavy losses on the Italian-led troops and their horses.
 This was the last cavalry charge Commonwealth forces faced and the last but one in the history of Italian cavalry.

-Guillet's Eritrean ascaris suffered losses of about 800 in little more than two years.
+Guillet's ascaris suffered losses of about 800 in little more than two years.
 In March 1941 his forces found themselves stranded outside the Italian lines.
 Guillet began a private war against the Allies.
 Hiding his uniform near a farm owned by Italian colonists, he conducted guerrilla raids with his remaining askaris against Allied forces for almost eight months.
 He was one of the most famous Italian "guerrilla officers" in Eritrea and northern Ethiopia during the Italian guerrilla war, a failed attempt to prevent Italian East Africa from being dissolved.